Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

 Brushes Settings
 ================

-Press :kbd:`T` in the UV/Image Editor to show the Toolbar panel.
+Press :kbd:`T` in the UV/Image Editor to show the Tool Shelf.
 With this panel, you can create many brushes, each with unique settings (such as color and width).
 Use the Brush selector to switch between brushes, or to create a new brush.
 When you add a brush, the new brush is a clone of the current one.